 Our tag line, “The Rabbinic Call for Human Rights” speaks to our commitment to placing rabbis and cantors at the vanguard of the Jewish human rights movement.
-But our call—and our movement—are not for rabbis and cantors alone.
+But our call—and our movement—is not for rabbis and cantors alone.
 Rather, we know that a powerful Jewish human rights movement must mobilize rabbis, cantors, rabbinical and cantorial students, educators, laypeople, and representatives of all parts of the Jewish community.

 The word “rabbinic” also indicates that we ground our work deeply in Jewish text and tradition, including the writings of centuries of rabbis, our history, and our communal practices.

-The shofar in our logo reflects our name, and calls us to action.
+The shofar in our logo reflects our name and calls us to action.
 The shofar sits on a background of sketch marks.
-The unfinished look of this background symbolizes the unfinished state of the world, and demands that we each do our part to complete it.
+The unfinished look of this background symbolizes the unfinished state of the world and demands that we each do our part to complete it.